biicode/docs/reference/configuration_files/settings.rst

 Settings
 --------

 The ``settings.bii`` file defines the tools that you want to use and their corresponding settings.
-This file is created when you create a new hive in the ``bii`` folder as you can see in the :ref:`layouts section <layouts>`.
-It's important to keep the file format for correct interpretation.
+This file is created when you create a new hive inside the ``bii`` folder, as you can see in the examples in the :ref:`layouts section <layouts>`.
+Its contents are copied from the ``default_settings.bii`` template file located in the ``bii`` folder of your workspace.
+While this template contains common settings for all supported languages, the ``settings.bii`` file for your hive is particularized for the actual language of your project.
+It is important to keep the file format for correct interpretation.
 Format is as follows:

 Common settings:
 ^^^^^^^^^^^^^^^^